-Kiama Community College (KCC) Ltd. was established in 1986 and became a Registered Training Organisation (RTO) in 1994.
-KCC Ltd. is a volunteer-managed, communitybased adult education provider, operating as an independent, not-for-profit Company Limited By Guarantee.
-KCC Ltd. is an RTO with in excess of 45 qualifications on scope and approximately 1,400 enrolments annually.
+Kiama Community College (KCC) was established in 1986 and became a Registered Training Organisation (RTO) in 1994.
+KCC is a volunteer-managed, community-based adult education provider, operating as an independent, not-for-profit Company Limited By Guarantee.
+Kiama Community College Ltd. is an RTO within excess of 45 qualifications on scope and approximately 1,400 enrolments annually.
 Many of the qualifications on our scope are entry level qualifications designed to re-engage students and pathway them to employment or further education.

-Shoalhaven River College Ltd.
+Shoalhaven River College

-Opened in: January 2019 Recognition as a Special Assistance School: January 2019 - December 2024 Initial Stage 5 (RoSA) accreditation and registration by NESA: January 2019 - December 2019 Re-registered and accredited Stage 5 (RoSA): January 2020 - December 2024 Initial Stage 6 (HSC) accreditation and registration by NESA: January 2020 - December 2020 Re-registered and accredited Stage 6 (HSC): January 2021 - December 2024
+Opened in: January 2019

+Recognition as a Special Assistance School: January 2019-December 2024

+Initial Stage 5 (RoSA) accreditation and January 2019-December 2019 registration by NESA:

+Re-registered and accredited Stage 5 (RoSA): January 2020-December 2024 January 2020-December 2020

+Initial Stage 6 (HSC) accreditation and registration by NESA:

+Re-registered and accredited Stage 6 (RoSA): January 2021-December 2024

-Who We Are and our Values
+Who we are and our values

-Shoalhaven River College (SRC) is a small registered non-government school located in Bomaderry, operating under the auspices of Kiama Community College Ltd. SRC is a minimal fee paying, small, independent high school.
+Shoalhaven River College (SRC) is a small registered non-government school located in Bomaderry, operating under the auspices of Kiama Community College, Ltd. SRC is a minimal fee paying, small, independent school.
 SRC has been designated by NESA as a 'special assistance' school.

 SRC provides an alternative high school educational environment where students are provided with the opportunity to undertake Stage 5 curriculum and gain their ROSA, as well as Stage 6 curriculum to gain their Higher School Certificate.

-SRC is ideal for students who may experience difficulty in succeeding in mainstream education, or may feel uncomfortable in a mainstream high school.
+SRC is ideal for students who may experience difficulty in succeeding in mainstream education or may feel uncomfortable in a mainstream high school.

 Our School provides an empowering and engaging education environment so that students can progress to live productive and satisfying lives beyond high school.
 SRC uses a balanced welfare/ learning model of support as we understand that learning cannot take place if a student does not first have a sense of security and belonging.

 SRC is not an 'easier' option for school life, nor is it a behavioural school.
 While our school environment and delivery are different, students need to demonstrate effort and determination in order to succeed at SRC and beyond.